The Falkland Islands

 The Islands are a photographer’s paradise, with long summer days and stunning light.
 Whilst the Islands are rugged and wild, the relatively low threat from humans allows close encounters with many of its species.

-Falklands Nature believe that the Falkland Islands are one of the best places in the world to watch wildlife.
+One of the best places in the world to watch wildlife.
 With a small population of only 3500 people, most days you are unlikely to share your wildlife-watching spot with anybody else.

 The bird life on the Falkland Islands is exceptional, with approximately 213 species confirmed.
 Of these, 61 species are registered as breeding species.
 There are 2 endemic bird species and 13 endemic sub-species.

-Known for its sea birds, there are the ‘big 5’ breeding species of penguin and the majestic Black-browed Albatross.
-The Islands commonly encounter a range of vagrant species.
+Known for its breeding sea birds, there are the ‘big five’ species of penguin and the majestic Black-browed Albatross.

 The Falkland Islands are home to a surprising number of beautiful plants.
 Around 350 species have been record.